JuliaMath/Interpolations.jl/doc/devdocs.md

 Once you've gotten this far, you probably understand quite a lot about how Interpolations works.
 At this point, your best bet is to start looking into the helper functions used by `getindex_impl`;
-once you learn how to define these, you should be able to fairly easily extend Interpolations to new types.
+once you learn how to define these, you should be able to extend Interpolations to support new algorithms.